Tuesday, 28 April 2026

 Poetry and Documentaries

 Last night we went to bed early and lay there each doing our thing.
-I found Good Poems on my Kindle and giggled at the biographies of the anthologized poets (he shot Marlowe just to watch him die).
+I found Good Poems on my Kindle and giggled at the biographies of the anthologized poets (he stabbed Marlowe just to watch him die).
 Then I found out that Wallace Stevens was an executive at an insurance firm and wrote poems during his commute.
-I had to read you The House was Quiet and the World was Calm.
+I had to read you The House Was Quiet and the World was Calm.
 Then I had to read you To His Coy Mistress.
-Then you asked me about the Metaphysical Poets so I had to read you Valediction Forbidding Mourning.
+Then you asked me about the Metaphysical Poets so I had to read you A Valediction Forbidding Mourning.
 Then you showed me one of your favorite BBC nature documentaries about South America.
 It's the kind of evening that makes me grateful for every bit of my Boring Little Life (trademark pending).

 Love is Not All (Sonnet XXX)